 Tell us about you, your career, how you founded goscore.

 Maksim Hardziyenak: I’ve always been dreaming of getting a call from Steve Jobs with an offer to step in and be an Apple frontrunner.
 And I knew that technology would change the world and will solve numerous problems.
 So I’ve decided to study math, software development, and data analysis to better understand the future of technology and how to make it work.
 During my studies, I’ve already started working as a software developer and in just 9 months was acknowledged as Senior Software developer and moved to another company to lead product development.
 Within less than 2 years, I was appointed to lead all technology development and became a partner/CTO to lead all 300 online stores, process 20k orders/day with just 80 managers, and ship to the customers.

-Afterward, I’ve been working on a healthcare startup in Switzerland for almost 3 years of solving various architectural and ML problems.
-I was ready to move on, and I found a new challenge I want to overcome when it became technically possible – a broken credit scoring.
+Afterwards, I’ve been working on a healthcare startup in Switzerland for almost 3 years of solving various architectural and ML problems.
+I was ready to move on, and I found a new challenge I want to overcome when it became technically possible – broken credit scoring.
 And it was great timing as well: I was invited into the first batch of startups at NCE Finance Innovation in Bergen.
-I personally faced the unfair and inaccurate information delivered by CRAs and know how to make it fair and human, maybe the first time in history.
+I personally faced the unfair and inaccurate information delivered by CRAs and know how to make it fair and human, maybe for the first time in history.

 How does goscore innovate?